Psalm 18 – Great Praise from a Place of Great Victory

 He delivered me because He delighted in me.

 a.
 He took me; He drew me out of many waters.
 He delivered me from my strong enemy: David felt that he was drowning when the strong hand of God picked him out of many waters.
-Like a man under a flood, David knew that his enemies were too strong for him, but that God could deliver him.
+Like a man caught up in a flood, David knew that his enemies were too strong for him, but that God could deliver him.

 i.
 “Some will not see the hand of God, but I warrant you, brethren, those who have been delivered out of the deep waters will see it.
 Their experience teaches them that God is yet among us.”
 (Spurgeon)